northbright/Notes/mariadb/install-mariadb-from-source-on-centos7.md

-# Install MariaDB(10.3 series) from Source on CentOS 7
+# Install MariaDB from Source on CentOS 7

 ## Create `mysql`Group and User
 ```